-What Are The 3 Main Ingredients Of Glass?
+What Are The 3 Main Ingredients of Glass?

 The three main ingredients of glass are sand (Silicone dioxide), limestone (calcium carbonate), and soda ash (sodium carbonate).

 The ordinary sand is made of silicon dioxide.
 During the glass-manufacturing process, It is heated at high temperatures along with soda ash, recycled glass waste, and limestone in a furnace until it turns into molten sand.
-Soda ash helps to lower the melting point of sand, but it induces liquid soluble property in the mixture.
-To prevent liquid solubility of the glass, limestone is added to the mixture.
+Soda ash helps to lower the melting point of sand, but it induces liquid soluble properties in the mixture.
+To prevent the liquid solubility of the glass, limestone is added to the mixture.

 Finally, we get the soda-lime-silica glass, which is the type of glass that we normally use.